top of page

 IPI, March 2019

 What is the current state of feminist leadership and progress advancing gender equality at the United Nations?
 The election of a new Secretary-General in 2016 opened an avenue for the UN to implement an agenda that puts gender equality and women’s rights at the heart of everything it does.
-However, even after two decades of women, peace, and security policy development and commitments, women’s representation at all decision-making levels in peace and security matters lags due to structural barriers, lack of access to political arenas, and even threats to women who attempt to participate in these processes.

 Open in new window